codecentric/single-page-application-server/examples/react-example/README.md

-# Angular example with SpaConfig.js
+# React example with SpaConfig.js

 This is a small React example app, which includes a `SpaConfig.js` to configure the application.